 The accounting cycles of service organizations and merchandisers focusing on the recording of business transactions and the preparation of financial statements for such organizations.
-Includes specific accounting concepts relating to current assets, long-term assets, current liabilities, payroll and the operations of corporations.
+Includes specific accounting concepts relating to current assets, long-term payroll and the operations of corporations.
 (3 lecture hours)